YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that programs are requesting more memory than the system can provide with the current PAGEFILE settings.

 Action: Adjusting the pagefile size and quota can increase memory efficiency.
-Refer to the Guide to VAX/OpenVMS Performance Management to determine appropriate pagefile settings.

 ------------------
 VMSMEMORY2